-The respondent has the right to know the of the hearing at least five working days prior to the hearing so they may be able to prepare a response.
+The respondent has the right to know the date of the hearing at least five business days prior to the hearing so they may be able to prepare a response.

-The respondent has the right to request a postponement, which may be granted for reasonable cause by a majority of the board, providing they notify the advisor to the board at least 36 hours in advance of the scheduled hearing.
+The respondent has the right to request a postponement, which may be granted for reasonable cause by a majority of the board or by the dean of students for a Dean's Hearing, providing they notify the advisor to the board at least 36 hours in advance of the scheduled hearing.
 The advisor may ask that the request for postponement be put in writing.

-Before the hearing begins, a respondent shall have the right to request a dean's hearing in place of the hearing before the board.
-In making such a request, the decision to waive the original jurisdiction of the board shall be made by the dean reported by the advisor to the board at its next in-service training session.
+Before the board hearing begins, a respondent shall have the right to request a Dean's Hearing in place of the CRB hearing.
+The decision to consent to the request shall be made by the dean of students in consultation with the advisor to the board.